2023 State of the Group

 Hawaii Social Media

 Hawaii Web Group’s social media following and current reach.

 Our goal for 2024 is to maintain similar impressions and engagement.
 It’s not worth having an audience unless they truly care, so growth isn’t our goal for social.

 Hawaii Web Group websites’ audience by gender, age, location, device, as well as social media numbers.

-Obviously, mobile continues to dominate usage.
+Obviously, mobile continues to dominate usage (gaining every year).
 We’re rebuilding all of our sites to make sure they offer the best mobile experience possible.
 Our audiences are a nice mix of locals and visitors of Hawaii.